Jordan-Kowal/django-utils-kit/README.md

-# django-utils-kit
+# ✨ Django Utils Kit ✨

-A bundle of useful classes and functions for Django
+Bundle of useful classes and functions for Django